Pedro-vd20/access_lab_iot/README.md

 ### Database

 All information stored by this project will be housed in a database called `stations`.
+This database should require authentication and have two profiles: one with read/write access and another read-only.
+The read-only login credentials can be public to allow third parties to view the data freely.

 ### Collections